nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 ## Troubleshooting

 * Recreate the database.
-Either your own custom SQL script or use the nopCommerce installer.
+Either your custom SQL script or use the nopCommerce installer.
 * Stop the development web server between schema changes.
 * Post a detailed comment on [our forums](http://www.nopcommerce.com/boards/).